VanagaS/Adjust/ssl-offload/README.md

   How outbound connection (to app server) is performing.
 For security purposes, this as well might have been configured to encrypt (probably with lower key size Cipher) data.
 Sometimes the application might be sluggish, or throwing errors which inturn effect the overall time.
 This metric helps in identifying outbound side broblems.

+- Certificate chain performance

+  If a certificate chain size is greater than the initial congestion window, the server needs to wait until the client confirms the receipt of the first batch of bytes that are sent before resuming the connection.
+If round-trips are increased before a session is established,  then slower connection is experienced by the end user.

 ### Security
 - DOS/Rate limiting observations